My Process

 Testing Assumptions & Gathering Feedback

-In today's competitive market, going from a design to a functional prototype shouldn't take months or years, but weeks (sometimes days).
-I believe in elegant simplicity, using existing frameworks, as well as partnerships to solve problems instead of building proprietary solutions.
+In today's competitive market, going from a design to a functional prototype shouldn't take months or years, but weeks (sometimes days or even hours).

 Of course, this isn't always possible, but for the sake of testing and validation, a minimal viable product (MVP) is a must.